Associate Research Professor

 Don Marrin is an Associate Research Professor in the War Gaming Department, Center for Naval Warfare Studies.
 Professor Marrin served as a Surface Warfare Officer in the U.S. Navy until his retirement in 2003 after 22 years of service.
 Prior to becoming a member of the War Gaming Department civilian faculty in 2005, he served as a military faculty member from 2000 - 2003, a war gaming support contractor from 2003 - 2004, and as a Joint Warfare System (JWARS) analyst for Northrop-Grumman Corporation, in support of Navy Warfare Development Command (NWDC), from 2004 – 2005.

-Professor Marrin received his Master’s Degree in National Security and Strategic Studies from the U.S. Naval War College, and a B.S. in Ocean Engineering from the U.S. Naval Academy.
+Professor Marrin received his Master’s Degree in National Security and Strategic Studies from the U.S. Naval War College, and a B.S. in Ocean Engineering from the U.S. Naval Academy (Class of 1981).
 He has also completed Joint Professional Military Education (JPME) Phases 1 and 2.

 Material and external links contained herein are made available for the purpose